Fall 2022 Registration Recommendations

 If you haven't yet completed CSCI 112, Exploring Computer Science, you must do so before completing any of the 300-level courses.

-- You must sign up for CSCI 481, Senior Project Seminar I. You will also be required to take CSCI 482, Senior Project Seminar II.
+- You must sign up for CSCI 481, Senior Capstopne Project I. This is a fall-0nly course, and you will also be required to take CSCI 482, Senior Capstone Project II in the spring.

 We also recommend these courses from other departments if you have room in your schedule: